OPENDAP/hyrax-docker/README.md

    -n http://localhost:8080
 ```

-And we can use the mounts to serve data local on the host filesystem.
+And we can use the mounts to serve data from the Docker host filesystem.
-#### Example - Run Hyrax, collect logs, and serve local data.
+#### Example - Run Hyrax, and serve local data.
 ```
 cd hyrax-docker/hyrax-1.13.5
 docker build -t hyrax --no-cache hyrax